ABOUT

 THE FILMMAKER

 Independent filmmaker, educator, and hula dancer, Lisette Marie Flanary creates films that celebrate a modern renaissance of the hula dance and Hawaiian culture.
-She is the writer, producer and director of Lehua Films and her award-winning documentaries, AMERICAN ALOHA: HULA BEYOND HAWAIʻI, NĀ KAMALEI: THE MEN OF HULA, and ONE VOICE have broadcast nationally on public television and shown in film festivals around the world.
-Her latest film, TOKYO HULA, the final film in a trilogy of hula documentaries exploring the explosive popularity of hula in Japan, premiered at the Hawaiʻi International Film Festival in November 2019.
-She is currently a Professor at the Academy for Creative Media at the University of Hawaiʻi at Mānoa and is one of the co-directors of Good Pitch Local Hawaiʻi.
+She is the writer, producer and director of Lehua Films and her award-winning documentaries, AMERICAN ALOHA: Hula Beyond Hawaiʻi (P.O.V. series 2003-2004), Nā Kamalei: The Men of Hula (Independent Lens series 2006-2007), and ONE VOICE (NPT 2010-2011) have broadcast nationally on public television and shown in film festivals around the world.
+Her latest film, TOKYO HULA, the final film in a trilogy of hula documentaries exploring the explosive popularity of hula in Japan, was awarded the Best Moana Whārahi Films from the Pacific Award at the Doc Edge Film Festival in New Zealand in 2020.
+All three documentaries in the Hula Trilogy were broadcast on the Pacific Heartbeat Season 10 from Pacific Islanders in Communications in 2021.
+Lisette is a graduate of New York University’s Tisch School of the Arts and after having lived in New York City for over 20 years, she moved to Hawaiʻi in 2011 and has worked as a Professor at the School of Cinematic Arts at the University of Hawaiʻi at Mānoa.
+She also continues to support the local fimmaking community in Hawaiʻi through her work with Good Pitch Local Hawaiʻi, Hawaiʻi Women in Filmmaking, and ʻOhina Labs.

 Recent Work:

-TOKYO HULA I NA KAMALEI I AMERICAN ALOHA
+NĀ KAMALEI I AMERICAN ALOHA

 THE EDUCATOR